mi-classroom/mi-web-technologien-beiboot-ss2026-magrund/docs/Gesture-Library.md

 ## Extending the Library

 New gestures can be added by defining a gesture with at least a `name` and a `detect` function.
 If the gesture should also be logged or counted, the optional `label`, `action`, and `signature` properties can be provided.
 Once registered in a gesture registry, the new gesture becomes available without requiring any modifications to the existing gesture implementations.

+If you want to reuse the default gesture set, import `builtinGestureDefinitions` and pass it into `createGestureRegistry(...)`.
+That keeps your application decoupled from the internal folder structure while still giving you the built-in gestures as a base.

+The `builtinGestureDefinitions` includes following [gestures](Hand-Gestures.md)